Skip to content

 Remortgage

-Remortgaging is when you switch your existing mortgage to a new deal, using the same property as security.
+Remortgaging is when you switch from your existing mortgage deal to a new one.
 You can remortgage with the same lender or switch to a different mortgage provider.
-You may be able to find better mortgage deals with lower interest rates.
+Switching may secure you a better mortgage deal with a lower interest rate.

 First-time buyer